Diobyte/QQTLuaLS/README.md

 ### Lua Runtime Installation (Optional)

-For console-based testing and running Lua scripts outside of the game environment, you can install Lua 5.1:
+For console-based testing and running Lua scripts outside of the game environment, install Lua 5.1:

-**Windows (PowerShell)**:
+**Windows (PowerShell)** — prefers winget (Lua for Windows) and falls back to manual download with checksum:

 ```powershell
 .\scripts\install_lua.ps1
 ```

-**Linux/Mac (Bash)**:
+**Linux/macOS (Bash)** — installs lua5.1 via package manager when available, otherwise builds from source (adds Homebrew arm64/x64 paths):

 ```bash
 ./scripts/install_lua.sh
 ```

-This will download and install Lua 5.1 to a local directory and automatically add it to your PATH environment variable.
-The installation includes:

-- **Windows**: Uses winget if available, otherwise downloads binaries manually.
-Adds to both user PATH and current session.
-- **Linux**: Uses system package manager (apt, yum, pacman) or builds from source.
-- **macOS**: Uses Homebrew or builds from source.

-After installation, Lua will be available in all new terminals and VS Code sessions.
-You can also use the setup scripts with the Lua installation flag:
+After installation, Lua is added to PATH for new shells.
+You can also pass the install flag to the one-click setup:

-**Windows**:

 ```powershell
 .\setup.ps1 -InstallLua
 ```

-**Linux/Mac**:

 ```bash
 ./setup.sh --install-lua